minaandrawos/cryptoapi/README.md

 # CryptoApi
 An HTTP server that provides cryptocoin trading information from several exchanges.
-The service is written in Scala and Finatra
+The service is written in Scala and Finatra.
+The service makes use of the powerful XChange (https://github.com/knowm/XChange) java library.

 ### API:
 ```